AQuin1904/comp20-wvarteresian/liftknockoff/README.md

 weinermobile.png: An icon for the weinermobile.
 Taken from course website.

+pin.png: An icon for the user.
+Taken from https://icons8.com/icons/set/maps.

 Acknowledgments: I referenced https://stackoverflow.com/questions/
                  14560999/using-the-haversine-formula-in-javascript
                  for a Javascript implementation of the Haversine